 Our 2017 festival was 14 – 17 September 2017 in Brighton.
 For a full list of our WOFFF 2017 winners, see our report.

-We increased in size and scope this year, moving from smaller community spaces to the larger Picturehouse House Duke of York’s and The Sallis Benney Theatre at the University of Brighton.
+We increased in size and scope in 2017, moving from smaller community spaces to the larger Picturehouse House Duke of York’s and The Sallis Benney Theatre at the University of Brighton.

-WOFFF 2017 launched on Thursday 14 September with Mamma Mia the feel-good gem that not only stars three strong, older women – Meryl Streep, Julie Walters and Christine Baranski – but also has three strong, older women at the helm behind the camera – writer Catherine Johnson, producer Judy Craymer and director Phyllida Lloyd.
+WOFFF17 launched with Mamma Mia the feel-good gem with three strong, older women on screen – Meryl Streep, Julie Walters and Christine Baranski – and three strong, older women at the helm behind the camera – writer Catherine Johnson, producer Judy Craymer and director Phyllida Lloyd.

-On Saturday 16 and Sunday 17 September the festival moved along Grand Parade to the University of Brighton’s Sallis Benney Theatre for two days filled with over 50 events – film screenings, special guests, filmmaker Q&As, talks and workshops including ones on radical embroidery and making a film on your smart phone.
+Then the festival moved to the University of Brighton’s Sallis Benney Theatre for two days filled with over 50 events – film screenings, special guests, filmmaker Q&As, talks and workshops including ones on radical embroidery and making a film on your smart phone.

 The festival closed on Sunday evening with an awards ceremony – jury prizes for all winning filmmakers with and an Audience Choice Award.